30 Stuffed Recipes with Edible Bowls

 This side dish is inexpensive, quick to prepare and always a favorite.
 With plenty of mushrooms, the cheesy mixture stuffed into tomatoes is really decadent. —Florence Palmer, Marshall, Illinois

 This is a stuffed potato with a twist.
-Teenagers like the flavor the green chilies and cheese add.
+Teenagers like the flavor the green chiles and cheese add.

 I used this recipe when I was in a culinary-arts program and had to prepare an entire buffet by myself.
 It’s an impressive party appetizer yet goes together so easily. —Amy Gaisford, Salt Lake City, Utah

 Give sweet potatoes the good stuff like pear, bacon, honey and fresh tarragon.
 If Gorgonzola isn’t your thing, just substitute plain or smoked Gouda. —Jeanne Holt, Mendota Heights, Minnesota

 When I had my kitchen remodeled, I lost the recipe for these mushrooms.
 But I'd shared it so many times, I had no trouble finding someone to “lend” it back to me. —Beverly Pierce, Indianola, Mississippi